 - Create a list of school supplies together and plan a fun shopping trip.

 - For younger children, go to the schoolyard and play a few times before the first day of school.
-This can help your child feel more comfortable in his/her surroundings, making the transition back to school a familiar one.
+This can help your child feel more comfortable in their surroundings, making the transition back to school a familiar one.

 - Teach and practice coping skills for your child to use to address specific worries.
 A complete list of tools can be found in My Anxiety Plan (MAP).